 Extra Magic Hours (EMH) are extended theme park hours available to Disney resort guests and some non Disney-owned hotels.
 On certain days of the week, guests can enter a park one hour earlier or stay in a park up to two hours later than normal park operating hours.
-The Extra Magic Hours are listed with regular park hours on our Crowd Calendar, so you can easily find them.
+The Extra Magic Hours are listed with regular park hours on our Orlando Crowd Calendar, so you can easily find them.
 It's worth mentioning that during peak times, Disney will add additional Extra Magic Hours.

 All of Disney World's resorts and villas offer Extra Magic Hours.
 Additionally, the following non-Disney hotels offer Extra Magic Hours: